kath-a-rine/reading-notes/read-03.md

 ### Essential Commands

-**Git status** - determines the state of a file
+**git status** - determines the state of a file

-**Git add *filename*** - adds your new file
+**git add *filename*** - adds your new file

-**Git commit -m “comments”** - saves your changes to your file and allows you to comment what changes were made.
+**git commit -m “comments”** - saves your changes to your file and allows you to comment what changes were made.
 Comments are essential to letting others know what you have done. *As a rule keep all comments to 50 characters or less.*

-**Git commit -a** - commits a snapshot of all changes to tracked files
+**git commit -a** - commits a snapshot of all changes to tracked files

-**Git push origin main** - pushes changes from the local to the remote repository[^1].
+**git push origin main** - pushes changes from the local to the remote repository[^1].

 [^1]: this whole page was made in VSCode and pushed to GitHub via the terminal!